j3k0/ollama-openai-bridge/README.md

 ## Description

-The motivation was to use gitlens for VSCode integration with OpenAI, but using my locally installed LLM run by ollama.
+The motivation was to use services that consume the OpenAI API, but with my locally installed LLM run by Ollama.
+It's been tested successfully with GitLens's "Explain with AI".

 ## Usage